felogarcia19/budgeting/README.md

        - Category recently added is now displayed with the corresponding value entered.
        - Verify in the "INFLOW" bar the amount of the category was added properly

-# Add Income Categoty negative
+#### Add Income Categoty negative
   - Go to the last row of the table of "Category"
   - Select the dropdown list with arrows
   - Select a Income "Category".
   - Add a description
   - Add any character different than a number
-    - Character could not be event displayed in the input field.
+    - Character could not be even displayed in the input field.

-# Add Outcome Categoty
+#### Add Outcome Categoty
   - Go to the last row of the table of "Category"
   - Select the dropdown list with arrows
   - Select any "Category" except "Income"
   - Add a description
   - Add a value(it should be a number)
   - Select the button "ADD"
-    - The new "Category" is now displayed int he table with the corresponding value entered in red color.
+    - The new "Category" is now displayed in the table with the corresponding value entered in red color with a minus.
     - Verify the amount was added to "Total Outflow"
     - Go to "Reports/Inflow vs Outflow"
        - Category recently added is now displayed with the corresponding value entered.
        - Verify in the "OUTFLOW" bar the amount of the category was added properly
   - Do the same with all the "Outflow"

-  # Add Outcome Categoty negative
+#### Add Outcome Categoty negative
 - Go to the last row of the table of "Category"
 - Select the dropdown list with arrows
 - Select any "Category" except "Income"
 - Add a description
   - Character could not be event displayed in the input field.

-# Edit Description
+#### Edit Description

   - Select the description field of any item listed.
   - Add and exta character to the description field and press Enter
     - The description should displayed as it was modified.

-# Edit Inflow Amount
+#### Edit Income Amount

   - Select the amount field of any "Inflow" item listed.
   - Modify the amount and press "UPDATE"